Threat Discovered Written On Bathroom Wall At Irvington High School

-There will be an increased police presence at a Westchester high school after “an unsettling message” was found sprawled in a bathroom.
+There will be an increased police presence at a Westchester high school after “an unsettling message” was found written in a bathroom.

 On Thursday, Jan.
 30, a student alerted administrators at Irvington High School that there was a message stating “Don’t come tomorrow” that had been written on a bathroom wall, Schools Superintendent Kirstopher Harrison said.